TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 - From my days at the Perimeter Institute for Theoretical Physics, a study on the shape dependence of two-cylinder Rényi entropies for free bosons on a lattice, which [appeared in Physical Review B](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.94.165136).

 **Supervision**:
-- The marine rewilding effect: Building a cost-effective framework for measuring Marine Net Gain project with Dr. De Clippele (main, University of Glasgow), Dr. Hogdson (CreditNature), and Dr. Wartmann (University of Aberdeen) within the [NETGAIN CDT](https://netgain.wp.st-andrews.ac.uk).
+- Viktor Wu.
+The marine rewilding effect: Building a cost-effective framework for measuring Marine Net Gain project with Dr. De Clippele (main, University of Glasgow), Dr. Hogdson (CreditNature), and Dr. Wartmann (University of Aberdeen) within the [NETGAIN CDT](https://netgain.wp.st-andrews.ac.uk).
+- Antonella Marsella through the DiveIn CDT.
+Jointly supervised with Fani Deligianni (main, Computing Science) and Stuart Grey (James Watt School of Engineering)
+- Tobias Froehlich through the DiveIn CDT.
+Jointly supervised with Dr Lauritz Thamsen (main) and Wim Vanderbauwhede in Computer Science.
--  Deploying deep learning for marine biodiversity monitoring with Dr. De Clippele (main, University of Glasgow) and Dr. Smith (University of Copenhagen) within the [Leverhulme Programme for Doctoral Training in Ecological Data Science](https://ecological-data-science.github.io/projects.html).
+-  Deploying deep learning for marine biodiversity monitoring with Dr. De Clippele (main, University of Glasgow) and Dr. Smith (University of Copenhagen) within the Leverhulme Programme for Doctoral Training in Ecological Data Science.
 - Statistical methods for abundance estimation using emerging data types with Prof. McCrea (Lancaster University, main), Prof. Torney (main, University of Glasgow), Prof. Morales (University of Glasgow), Dr. Wallin (Lancaster University) within the [ExaGEO CDT](https://www.exageo.org).
 - Two AIMS Ghana MSc in Mathematical Sciences students.
-- EPSRC Vacation Internship on physics-informed neural networks.
 - Level 4 Projects on neural network optimisation.
 - MSci project with industry co-supervisor Dr. Hodgson (CreditNature) on Simulating Scottish Ecosystems for Landscape Ecology Metrics.
 - Machine learning for camera trap image classification, EPSRC Vacation Project with Dr. Peter Stewart (University of Glasgow).